-When thinking about compostable foods, remember that most cooked items and processed foods, meat and dairy will attract unwanted visitors to your garden.
+My children eat anywhere from 2-6 bananas a day!
+They already know the benefits of composting and put their banana peels right into the compost container we keep indoors.
+What can you compost?
+When thinking about compostable foods it's important to remember that most cooked items, processed foods, meat and dairy will attract unwanted visitors to your garden.
 There's nothing like having a bear or raccoon wreck your compost bin to remind humans that pancakes are not compost!

 It wasn't until we got our cat about a year ago that I found an amazing kitchen container.
-I think Tidy Cats company was thinking of repurposing their container when they invented it, because it not only makes a great kitchen compost holder, but it also is a great little garbage can or recycle container.
+I think Tidy Cats company was thinking of repurposing when they invented it!
+While we've tried pricy kitchen compost options like the compokeeper, but this re-purposed container is still my favorite kitchen compost bin.
+This container not only makes a great kitchen compost holder, but it also is a great little garbage can or recycle container.
 I bought this container specifically for this purpose!
+Reuse, reduce and compost!!